 Speaking: Talking to others to convey information effectively.

 Related Job Titles for this Occupation:

-There were about 19,400 jobs for Zoologist and Wildlife Biologist in 2016 (in the United States).
+In 2016, there was an estimated number of 19,400 jobs in the United States for Zoologist and Wildlife Biologist.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Zoologist and Wildlife Biologist by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Zoologist & Wildlife Biologist per year.

 The states with the most job growth for Zoologist & Wildlife Biologist are Indiana, Utah, and Washington.
 Watch out if you plan on working in Kansas, Alaska, or Tennessee.
 These states have the worst job growth for this type of profession.